 More about Danielle:

-Danielle Bezalel is a UC Berkeley graduate who holds a degree in Film and Media and a minor in Education.
+Danielle Bezalel is a UC Berkeley graduate with a degree in Film and Media and a minor in Education.
 She also has a Master of Public Health from Columbia University with expertise in sexual and reproductive health.
-Danielle is the creator, producer, and host of Sex Ed with DB: an intersectional, feminist podcast that aims to revolutionize the way we talk about sex through unique and entertaining storytelling.
-When Danielle is not podcasting, she is singing and gigging with her SF based, Folk/Americana band called Happnstance, working on her fitness at the gym, or traveling somewhere new!
+Danielle is the creator, producer, and host of Sex Ed with DB: an intersectional, feminist podcast that aims to revolutionize how we talk about sex through unique and entertaining storytelling.
+When Danielle is not podcasting, she is singing and gigging with her SF-based Folk/Americana band called Happnstance, working on her fitness at the gym, or traveling somewhere new!

 You can listen to the ‘Sex Ed with DB’ podcast here